-The Economic and Social Research Council (ESRC) funded London Interdisciplinary Social Science DTP (LISS DTP), a partnership between King’s College London, Imperial College and Queen Mary University of London, will provide social science research students with a unique opportunity to join and develop a research community that springs from the interface between social science disciplines with health and medicine, the natural and physical sciences, engineering and the arts & humanities.
-LISS DTP will fund 1+3, +3 and Collaborative (CASE) studentships.
+The Economic and Social Research Council (ESRC) funded London Interdisciplinary Social Science DTP (LISS DTP), a partnership between King’s College London, Imperial College and Queen Mary University of London, provides social science research students with a unique opportunity to join and develop a research community that springs from the interface between social science disciplines with health and medicine, the natural and physical sciences, engineering and the arts & humanities.
+LISS DTP funds 1+3, +3 and Collaborative (CASE) studentships.
 For more information on these, please visit our Studentships page.

-- provide research training that integrates the student’s individual transferable skills requirements with a rigorous and flexible programme of foundation and advanced social science training
+- provides research training that integrates the student’s individual transferable skills requirements with a rigorous and flexible programme of foundation and advanced social science training

-- allow our PhD students to innovate, asking new questions and developing new frameworks for understanding, in preparation for future employment that will enrich the wider science base nationally and internationally
+- allows our PhD students to innovate, asking new questions and developing new frameworks for understanding, in preparation for future employment that will enrich the wider science base nationally and internationally

-- train social science research students to work collaboratively with peers and users alike, and to have a global outlook in career development, employability, entrepreneurship, public engagement, and impact
+- trains social science research students to work collaboratively with peers and users alike, and to have a global outlook in career development, employability, entrepreneurship, public engagement, and impact